 How to Find an Intensive OCD Treatment Program?

 Occasionally, everyone has some obsessive thoughts or concerns about their safety or that of their loved ones.
 However, if a person has obsessive-compulsive disorder (OCD), these thoughts can feel so overwhelming that they interfere with normal daily work and responsibilities.
+So, how to find the right intensive OCD treatment program?

 What is Obsessive-compulsive disorder (OCD)?